(309) 555-0100

 What to include in a system request

 A strong system installation request covers: city or ZIP code, radon level if known, test date, property type, basement or crawlspace details, whether the basement is finished, whether a sump or drain tile is present, your timeline, and whether this is part of a sale or purchase.
-Photos or system notes can come later in provider follow-up — you don't need them to submit.
+Photos or system notes can come later — you don't need them to submit.

 13